nrfconnect/sdk-nrf/doc/nrf/dm_adding_code.rst

          remote: ncs
          revision: v1.5.1
          import: true
-       # Example for how to override a repository in the NCS with your own:
+       # Example for how to override a repository in the nRF Connect SDK with your own:
        - name: mcuboot
          remote: your-remote
          revision: your-mcuboot-fork-SHA-or-branch
-       # Example for how to add a repository not in NCS:
+       # Example for how to add a repository not in nRF Connect SDK:
        - name: your-custom-library
          remote: your-remote
          revision: your-library-SHA-or-branch